-Settings that Isolate HCBS Beneficiaries Yes C3 HS interview conducted due to individual choosing to receive day and residential services at his home.
+Presumptively Institutional Settings Yes C3 HS interview conducted due to individuals choosing to receive residential services in a setting that has 5 or more settings that serve individuals with disabilities.
+No institutional like setting was evident during interview.
+Settings that Isolate HCBS Beneficiaries Yes C3 HS interview conducted due to individuals choosing to receive residential services in a setting that has 5 or more settings that serve individuals with disabilities.
 No institutional like setting was evident during interview.
 Final Section Yes The setting does not have the qualities of isolation and does have the qualities of a home and community-based setting.